sagaofpls/sagaofpls.github.io/chapters/chapter-01-introduction.md

 My heartfelt thanks to Michel Tenenhaus, Wynne Chin, and Vincenzo Esposito-Vinzi.
 They all have being very gentle to answer to my emails full of questions and inquiries, providing responses full of details and milimetric precision.

-Also, many thanks to my various friends, colleagues, and, for the lack of a better term, _followers_ around the world that have been helping me proof-read the content, detecting bugs, and fixing typos.
+Also, many thanks to Aida Eslami and various friends, colleagues, and, for the lack of a better term, _followers_ around the world that have been helping me proof-read the content, detecting bugs, and fixing typos.
 I take full responsibility for any prevailing errata in the text.

 Last but not least, you wouldn't be reading this book if it wasn't for the patience and support of my loving wife Jessica.
 Not only she was willing once again to be my household editor, but she never complained my occupying of the dining table, and taking over the living room as my personal workspace.
 If you find any value from the content in this book, which I am sure you will, you owe her almost as much as you owe me.